ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

 For the final step of creating and running an experiment, the exact methods will depend on if you are running with or without a workflow manager (Rocoto).

-Running Without a Workflow Manager: Generic Linux and MacOS Platforms
+Running Without a Workflow Manager: Generic Linux and macOS Platforms
 =====================================================================
 Now that the code has been built, you can stage your data as described in :numref:`Section %s <DownloadingStagingInput>`.